• HOME

 • Romanian Deadlifts (RDLs): Excellent for targeting the posterior chain (hamstrings, glutes, lower back), which is vital for powerful hip extension during the final phase of a sprint stride.
 (3 sets of 10 reps).

-Speed in football is multivariate; it's about sharp cuts, rapid changes of direction (COD), and quick footwork in confined spaces.
+Speed is useless if you can’t control it.
+It's about sharp cuts, rapid changes of direction (COD), and quick footwork in confined spaces.
 Agility ladder drills are perfect for sharpening coordination, balance, and the neural pathways required for fast motor skills.
 Aim for 3 sessions per week:

 • Single-Foot Hops: Hop through each rung on one foot, then switch.
 Focus on quick, light, minimal-effort touches.